When you launch the Afero Profile Editor, the Startup window appears:

 When you’re ready, click Create.
 The Define the Device Type window opens.

 Open/Import Local Project.
-Click this option to open any Afero project that was not saved by your local Profile Editor (typically this means another developer has shared a project with you by sending you a copy).
+Click this button to open any Afero project that was not saved by your local Profile Editor (typically this means another developer has shared a project with you by sending you a copy).

 Once you’ve opened a project, you’ll see the Device Type Definition window, described further in Define the Device Type.

-Before going to the next section, let’s do a quick tour of the Profile Editor UI:
+Before going to the next section, let’s do a quick tour of the Profile Editor UI.

 The system menu bar contains a few items worth noting.
 Select: